staten-island-tech/object-oriented-adventures-luna/readme.md

 3: Male

-    The name will be "elisa"
+    The name will be "Aleksandr"
     Rarity: *****
     Weapon: Glaive
     Type: Erudition